ParisaMousavi/AutomotiveFunctionalSafetyCompliance/matlab.md

 The convolutional network is the common type of deep learning network.
 It contains different layers.
 With each layer learning to detect different features.

-If we learn the CN
+If we learn the CNN deeper  wir notice the usage of filt
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5NTI2OTEwOSwtMTUzMjQ2NzE4OSwtMT
+eyJoaXN0b3J5IjpbMTc3NDYxMjkwOCwtMTUzMjQ2NzE4OSwtMT
 ExODcwNTYwNywtNDYzMjg2NzgsLTQ2MzI4Njc4LC0yMTU5OTU1
 MzQsLTEzNDk4NDUyMjYsMTg1NDkwMjksMTkwMTk5MDc1M119
 -->